k4yt3x/scutum/README.md

 </br>

 #### Current Version Change log:
-1. Added support for a different type of systemd
-1. User can now select the installation path
+1. Fixed the bug where if an added interface is not connected to network, SCUTUM will be stuck trying to configure it.

 ![scutum_gui](https://user-images.githubusercontent.com/21986859/29802954-bb3475f2-8c46-11e7-8c21-efae476ac5a6.png)

 #### TODO:
 1. Fix self-upgrade feature
+1. Fix "SCUTUM stuck when configuring for an interface that's not connected to network" for wicd

 #### Recent Changes:
+1. Added support for a different type of systemd
+1. User can now select the installation path
 1. UFW can now be managed with SCUTUM
 1. Fixed some logger issues
 1. A LOT of other small improvements (eg. documentations)